YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 Therefore, given `S (S O)` the `ocanren_term'` parser would return a straightforward translation into an AST.
 The interesting thing is done by `fix_term` and its helper `ctor` (read "C-tour").
-The latter recognizes an upper case identifier (possibly qualified) and sets the initial letter to lower case, and returns `None` is the identifier is not originally in upper case:
+The latter recognizes an upper case identifier (possibly qualified) and sets the initial letter to lower case, and returns `None` if the identifier is not originally in upper case:
 ```ocaml
 let rec ctor e =
   let loc = MLast.loc_of_expr e in